nurrix/verasonics_for_dummies/README.md

 The GUI will procedurally generate code, when the specified settings will be included.

 This will be provided to the reader at a future date.

+# disclaimer

+This project is open source and we provide absolutely no guarantee of anything.
+It will always be the user's task to ensure that their system operate within allowed parameters.
+This is meant as a learning project.
+Nothing more.
+We will always welcome improvement to code.